diego-bovolin/drowsiness-detection-system/README.md

 # Drowsiness Detection System
-This computer vision project aimed at building a system able to detect and distinguish between when a human is awake and when is drawsy.
+This computer vision model aims at building a system able to detect and distinguish between when a human is awake and when is drawsy.

 ![Me Awake Image](https://github.com/user-attachments/assets/7ae0ee65-e596-462c-8e4f-00d72d768bdc)